Prahaar: The Final Attack: Plot

 When Chavan arrives at Peter's house in Mumbai for the wedding, he is informed by a neighbour that Peter is dead.
-Chavan learns many shocking truths of Peter's area.
+Chavan learns many shocking truths of Peter's locality.
 Kiran tells him that a group of goons was extorting money from the people of the area.
-Peter, having taken over his father's bakery refused to pay and challenged them.
+Peter, having taken over his father's bakery, refused to pay and challenged them.
 The gang killed Peter in front of the whole locality, while Peter fought like a soldier until his end.
 Chavan finds that not a single person, not even Peter's father, is willing to testify against them out of fear.

 Chavan takes matters into his own hands and speaks to the police and the media in pursuit of justice.
 The police cite the need for eyewitnesses for filing a case while the media is disinterested.
 Chavan felt that the part of civil society became corrupted and spineless.
 Later when the gang harasses Kiran, Chavan vents his fury on them.
-He kills the goons single-handedly, avenges Peter's murder.
+He kills the goons single-handedly, avenging Peter's murder.

 Chavan is arrested and tried for killing the goons.
 In court, Chavan is accused of abusing his powers and taking the law into his hands.
 An outraged Chavan fervently reminds the people present of all the hardships suffered by their forefathers and security personnel to keep them safe.
 He states that people have become too feeble to oppose injustice and, unless this changes, society is lost.

 In the end, the judge sends him to a mental institution, keeping his military designations intact.
 Kiran goes to meet him there with her son.
 The movie ends with a sequence of Major Chavan giving army training to hundreds of children.